TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

         Var{x} -> s.
 ```

+Note that specifying declarations and references like this does not imply that references must
+resolve.
+To ensure this, you must add resolution constraints, described below.

 #### Introducing new scopes

 New scopes can be created and passed down to children in the AST using `new` and recursive calls to